News — Page 466

 In an appearance on Alabama Public Television’s “Capitol Journal” that aired on Friday, Sen. Doug Jones (D-Mountain Brook) defended his vote opposing the confirmation of Brett Kavanaugh as an associate justice on the U.S. Supreme Court.
 Jones, who had pledged to keep an open mind throughout the process, voted along party lines against President Donald […]

-The Huntsville Police Department arrested a local man Friday after he allegedly threatened to kill officers on two occasions.
-Micah Duane Chisom, 39, faces federal charges as a felon in possession of a firearm, as well as making terroristic threats to 911 call takers, dispatchers and police officers both over the phone and in person.
+The Huntsville Police Department arrested a local man Friday after he allegedly threatened to kill officers on multiple occasions.
+Micah Duane Chisom...

-One veteran in Mobile served our nation abroad over a decade ago, and now the mementos he brought home to remember his service, his sacrifices and those he fought alongside have been stolen.
-Carl Sanders, Jr. served in the U.S. Army for four years and experienced one tour in Iraq, according to a report by […]
+One veteran in Mobile served our nation abroad over a decade ago, and now the mementos he brought home to remember his service, his sacrifices and those he fought alongside of have been stolen.

 The mayor of Selma has filed a lawsuit against the city council over an effort to take away his appointment powers.
 The Selma Times-Journal reports that Selma City Council Attorney Jimmy Nunn and Council President Corey Bowie said the lawsuit stems from a dispute over appointment powers.
 The newspaper said council members on Sept.
 25 […]

-All of the Democratic candidates running against incumbent Republican members of the United States House of Representatives in Alabama have yet to state their positions on calls for the impeachment of Supreme Court Associate Justice Brett Kavanaugh.
-Each Democratic candidate has failed to respond to Yellowhammer News’ requests for comment regarding whether they, if elected, […]
+All of the Democratic candidates running against incumbent Republican members of the United States House of Representatives in Alabama have ignored Yellowhammer News three times since last Tuesday regarding whether they, if elected, would support the impeachment of Supreme Court Associate Justice Brett Kavanaugh.

 Birmingham’s Southern Research has developed a reputation in cancer treatment and other medical advancement, but an area where it is showing much promise today could end up having its greatest worldwide impact.
 Environmental research has emerged as an exciting field for Southern Research, so much so that it has become one of three pillars the […]